Transformative Autism Programs

 Rocky Point Academy was founded as an in-home tutoring service in Bremerton, Washington, in 1998.
 In 2000, it incorporated and relocated to Calgary, Alberta, evolving into a learning center with a reputation for its attentiveness and notable results.
 By 2001, Rocky Point Academy began working with individuals on the autism spectrum, making significant positive changes in their clients' and their family's lives.
 In 2008, the official Davis Autism Program was established and is now being delivered worldwide.

-Clients from 100 consecutive Attention, Executive Functioning, and Autism programs answered three questions on a sliding scale (ratings being: not satisfied, satisfied, greatly satisfied) regarding their program experience.
-We asked if they agreed that:
+Survey Results: Clients from 100 consecutive Attention, Executive Functioning, and Autism programs were asked to rate three questions on a sliding scale (not satisfied, satisfied, greatly satisfied) regarding their program experience.
+Remarkably, 100% of clients reported feeling greatly satisfied with these components of their experience:

 -